mlagisz/EcoEvo_societies_list/CONTRIBUTING.md

 Substantial contributions could be achieved by performing the tasks listed below:
 - Completing extraction of data for the eligible learned societies:
-    **1 point for each society from  Western/Global North/Minority Countries**
+    - **1 point** for each society from  Western/Global North/Minority Countries
-    **2 points for each society in Non-Western/Global South/Majority Countries**.
+    - **2 points** for each society in Non-Western/Global South/Majority Countries
 - Note: you can extract as many as you can and we will calculate total points for extractions with your name, except for the societies that have been already extracted by otehr people, e.g. in earlier SORTEE projects).

 Additional contributions that will count towards determining authorship order on the manuscript - providing feedback on the protocol, draft report, or final report (1 point).